TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-alwaysonconfig-configuration-acrossregions-or-disasterrecoverysite.md

 ## **Recommended Steps**

-* **Configure Availability Group across different regions or as a Disaster Recovery Site** You already have or are planning to create an Availability Group between two Nodes.
-You are planning to setup the Third node on Azure to extend your On-Premise or your Azure AG Environment.
-Please follow [Configure a SQL Server Always On availability group across different Azure regions](https://docs.microsoft.com/azure/azure-sql/virtual-machines/windows/availability-group-manually-configure-multiple-regions) to setup the Disaster Recovery Site.
+* **Configure Availability Group across different regions or as a Disaster Recovery Site** You already have or are planning to create an Availability Group between two nodes.
+You're planning to set up the third node on Azure to extend your on-premises environment or your Azure AG environment.
+See [Configure a SQL Server Always On availability group across different Azure regions](https://docs.microsoft.com/azure/azure-sql/virtual-machines/windows/availability-group-manually-configure-multiple-regions) to set up the Disaster Recovery Site.

-* **Things to Keep in Mind when Configuring Multi Region Always On Availability Groups**
+* **Things to Keep in Mind when Configuring Multi-Region, Always On Availability Groups**

-  - If your Availability Group spans across Azure and On-Premise (Hybrid Environment), you will still need a load balancer.
-If you are using SQL 2019 CU8+ on Windows 2016, you can [use DNN](https://docs.microsoft.com/azure/azure-sql/virtual-machines/windows/availability-group-distributed-network-name-dnn-listener-configure) instead of load balancer
+  - If your Availability Group spans across Azure and on-premises (a hybrid environment), you will still need a load balancer.
+If you are using SQL 2019 CU8+ on Windows 2016, you can [use DNN](https://docs.microsoft.com/azure/azure-sql/virtual-machines/windows/availability-group-distributed-network-name-dnn-listener-configure) instead of a load balancer/

    - Update the client connection strings to set **MultiSubnetFailover=Yes** for [Fast failovers and avoiding Application Timeouts](https://docs.microsoft.com/sql/relational-databases/native-client/features/sql-server-native-client-support-for-high-availability-disaster-recovery?view=sql-server-ver15#connecting-with-multisubnetfailover)